Merrill Chase Galleries

 Merrill Chase Galleries was an art dealership in Chicago, Illinois.
 It was started in 1964 by Robert Merrill Chase Sr., and his father, Merrill Chase.
 By 1978 it had more than 150 employees and 13 galleries, and was among the largest organizations of its kind in the United States.

-In 1987 it was sold Fine Arts Group Ltd., a company owned by the Pritzker family of Chicago, who in 1997 sold it to Art Renaissance Inc. of New York for an undisclosed sum.
+In 1987 it was sold to Fine Arts Group Ltd., a company owned by the Pritzker family of Chicago, who in 1997 sold it to Art Renaissance Inc. of New York for an undisclosed sum.

 The founders and early years

 In the early 1960s, Bob Chase began developing a plan for a fine art gallery.
 He had recently graduated from the University of Wisconsin–Madison and convinced his father, Merrill Chase, who owned a portrait photography business, to join him in opening a fine art gallery that would focus on emerging artists, mid-career artists, and works of art on paper by masters.
 Bob also wanted to be among the first fine art galleries in the suburbs.
 According to Bob Chase, “We were pioneers, mavericks.
 People were moving to the suburbs and building homes.
 We were at the birth of that movement.”

 The first Merrill Chase gallery opened in 1964 as a combined art gallery and photo studio located in a new suburban mall called Oakbrook Terrace (later Oakbrook Center) in Oak Brook, Illinois.
 Oakbrook Terrace was then the second largest mall in the United States, and featured an open-air format, elegant gardens, boutique shops and upscale department stores.[ This was a departure from the manner in which traditional fine art galleries operated in Chicago.
 Many were downtown appointment-only showrooms that catered to people of means.
 As Chase explained, “Galleries were designed for the privileged few — and the idea of going into a gallery was frightening to people.
 If you didn’t have a lot of money and knowledge, you were made to feel uncomfortable.
 You'd walk in and feel like whispering.
 At the other end of the spectrum were department and furniture stores selling wall decor.
 Our idea was to offer good art in various price ranges and somehow find a way of making it more accessible.”

 The first Merrill Chase gallery was opened with a modest investment.
 According to Bob Chase, “We borrowed $20,000 to start, and the leasehold improvements were $22,000, so we were $2,000 in the hole.”
 With some additional capital, Chase bought a few works on paper by Dali and Picasso, borrowed pieces and opened the doors with a modest inventory.

 The gallery business took off and the company formally became Merrill Chase Galleries Ltd in 1965, with Bob Chase as president and Merrill Chase as honorary chairman of the board.
 Thirteen years later, in 1978, Merrill Chase Galleries had 13 locations with over 150 staff members.